jonasboh/Case_Study_netDx_CLL/README.md

-# Case Study netDx on CLL
+# Case Study on Chronic lymphocytic leukemia (CLL)

 This case study illustrates the usage of supervised multi-omics data integration.
-The used data set is included in the MOFAdata package citation("MOFAdata") and is a part of the review manuskript (Evaluation of multi-omics methodologies and tools for identification of putative biomarkers and causal molecular networks in translational cancer research).
+The used data set is included in the MOFAdata package [[1]](#1) and is a part of the review manuskript (Evaluation of multi-omics methodologies and tools for identification of putative biomarkers and causal molecular networks in translational cancer research).
-We aim to illustrate the usage of netDx as an example for supervised multi-omics data integration.
+We aim to illustrate the usage of netDx [[2]](#2) as an example for supervised multi-omics data integration.

+## Start supervised multi-omics analysis with netDx

 Before starting the analysis we generate an output folder in the working directory of the user in order to not overwrite something.